arashl1364/BFMediate/README.md

 ```

-## Simple model with composite measures
+## Estimating a simple model with composite measures

 We first average out the indicators to make composite measures and estimate a simple model using the those measures.